Disclaimer

 • Severe hepatic impairment

-Total thyroidectomy Typically as a last resort or if anti-thyroid drugs and radioactive iodine are contraindicated
+Total thyroidectomy Typically as a last resort where anti-thyroid drugs and radioactive iodine are contraindicated or ineffective

 Important safety information regarding carbimazole: